The ‘Needs to Know’

 Be careful walking down here as a horse track crosses

 On reaching the bench at the end turn right.
 Carry on down this path &, when it bends right, continue straight ahead…

 8. Pass the wooden structure that’s part of the ‘Church Walk’…

 Keep straight on to a crossroads of tracks & then head straight across aiming for the picnic tables

-14. Well that’s about the end of our little walk in Salcey Forest but there’s so many trails etc you can try – it’s such a great place & you’ll see different things throughout the seasons.
+11. Well that’s about the end of the short Elephant walk in Salcey Forest but there’s so many trails etc you can try.
+It’s such a great place & you’ll see different things throughout the seasons

-Today we sat in a ditch waiting for an owl to start hunting along this hedge (classic owl territory) but not today – ah well that’s nature photography …it’s all about patience…next time!
+Today we sat in a ditch waiting for an owl to start hunting along this hedge (classic owl territory) but not today…next time!